 3. Cycling: With plenty of bike lanes and quieter roads, cycling is a cost-effective and healthy way to get around.
 Students prefer to ride bikes to lectures or nights out with friends.
 This helps them save more on their expenses and explore the city!

-1. University of Surrey - The University of Surrey is positioned among the top UK universities for international students and holds a global ranking of 285th according to the QS World University Rankings 2025.
-The university hosts approximately 16,277 students, comprising of undergraduate and postgraduate learners.
+1. University of Surrey: The University of Surrey is a prestigious institution located in Guildford, UK.
+It is positioned among the top UK universities for international students and holds a global ranking of 285th according to the QS World University Rankings 2025.
+The university hosts approximately 16,277 students, comprising undergraduate and postgraduate learners with programs in business, creative arts, and more, alongside programs from ACM Guildford.
 The student body is diverse, with around 5,000 international students representing over 140 countries, accounting for about 31% of the total enrollment.
+It offers industry-relevant programmes in science, engineering, business, health, and the arts.